-If you don’t set a link for the image, Dreamweaver inserts a null link (#) in the HTML source code to which the rollover behavior is attached.
-If you remove the null link, the rollover image will no longer work.
+If you do not set a link for the image, Dreamweaver inserts a null link (#) in the HTML source code to which the rollover behavior is attached.
+If you remove the null link, the rollover image does not work.

-You can set up Fireworks as your primary external editor.
-You can also set which file types an editor opens; and you can select multiple image editors.
-For example, you can set preferences to start Fireworks when you want to edit a GIF, and to start a different image editor when you want to edit a JPG or JPEG.
+You can set up a primary external editor and also set which file types an editor opens.
+You can select multiple image editors.
+For example, you can set preferences to start Photoshop when you want to edit a JPEG file and start a different image editor when you want to edit an animated GIF.

-- Right-click (Windows) or Control‑click (Macintosh) the image you want to edit, then select Edit With > Browse and select an editor.
+- Right-click (Windows) or Control‑click (Macintosh) the image that you want to edit.
+Then, click Edit With > Browse and select an editor.